mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 <img src="cold_wallet_persistent_usb_images/image1.png" max-width="300" height="300"/>

-Plug in your new USB drive and run _lsblk_ again.
+Plug in your new USB device and run _lsblk_ again.

 *   lsblk

-Your USB drive should show up as an additional device at the bottom of the list.
+Your USB device should show up as an additional device at the bottom of the list.
 The device that was not listed when you previously ran _lsblk_ is your USB device.
 Make a note of the name of the new USB device (e.g. sde).

 <img src="cold_wallet_persistent_usb_images/image2.png" max-width="300" height="300"/>